 |Preschool/Kindergarten||Private: Around €358 per month for one child.
 State: €150 - €200 per month and based on family income level.|

 As you can see, prices can vary considerably.
 They may also depend on which region of Spain you will be living in.

-With the UK no longer a member of the EU, the residency process has now changed from 2021.
+With the UK no longer a member of the EU, the residency process has now changed.
 Any UK nationals wishing to live here for longer than 90 days will need a residency visa for Spain.